vysky/playground-jenkins-cicd/README.md

 add tomcat credential
 1. go to *manage jenkins > manage credentials*
 2. create a new credential in the default jenkins store scoped
-3. enter the username, password and id
+3. enter the username, password and id (use in script)
 4. username and password must be the same as the one in *tomcat-users.xml*
-5. id is for easy reference and is use in script

 ---